-Liaison/Communication with Professionals Education Psychologist CAMHS Occupational Therapy Speech and language Therapy What arrangements do we make for specialist expertise in school?
-We have several members of staff (including School Leaders) with specialist training qualifications in autism - TEACCH, SCERTS, Sensory Integration, Social Stories and Attention Autism amongst others.
-We invest in our staff through CPD opportunities.
+Liaison/Communication with Professionals Education Psychologist CAMHS Occupational Therapy Speech and language Therapy Music Therapy What arrangements do we make for specialist expertise in school?
+We have several members of staff (including School Leaders) with specialist training qualifications in autism - TEACCH, SCERTS, PECS, Sensory Integration, Attention Autism, Social Stories and Zones of Regulation amongst others.
 What arrangements do we make for specialist expertise from outside school?
 When pupils join Haymerle School we are able to review their support needs with the school's own therapy team including Speech and language Therapy and Occupational Therapy.
 Recommended Strategies or individual support will be reinforced by teachers and support assistants.
-We maintain a close working relationship with partners in Health and are able to signpost additional support from the school nurse, school dentist team and school Paediatrician.
-In Haymerle, through the NHS and local education authority, we have access to the additional support of Speech and Language Therapy, School Nurse and Paediatrician, Audiologist, Teachers for the Visually Impaired, Social Services, Occupational Therapist, Educational Psychologist, Dentist, Physiotherapist, Swimming Instructor, School Doctor, Respite care and the Community Police.
-The school is allocated 2-day entitlement to Speech and Language Therapy.
-The school currently funds 2 days Speech Therapy, half day a Occupational Therapy and 1 day music therapy.
+We maintain a close working relationship with partners in Health Care and are able to signpost additional support from the school nurse, school dentist team and school Paediatrician.
+In Haymerle through the NHS and local education authority we have access to the additional support of Speech and Language Therapy, School Nurse and Paediatrician, Audiologist, Teachers for the Visually Impaired, Social Services, Occupational Therapist, Educational Psychologist, Dentist, Physiotherapist, Swimming Instructor, School Doctor, Respite care and the Community Police.
 At times it may be necessary to consult with outside agencies.
 We will always ask your permission before making a referral.
-Our Parent Liaison staff member has knowledge of how to access these services.

-How do we assess and

-review our pupils'
+How do we assess and review our pupils' progress?

-progress?

 We assess our pupils' progress towards the National Curriculum by using an assessment system called Evidence for Learning.
 This enables us to carefully assess small steps of progress and identify potential learning areas for each pupil.
 Each pupil will also have an Individual Education Plan - the targets for this will be set in consultation with you.
 The targets focus on Social and communication skills as well as behaviour.
 These targets are taught through a range of different activities.
 These are evaluated termly and new targets are set where appropriate.